 Q. Why didn’t I get my first choice accommodation?

-A. We always endeavor to allocate students their first choice, but unfortunately, we are unable to guarantee to do so demand always exceeds supply making it difficult at time of allocation.
+A. We always endeavour to allocate students their first choice, but unfortunately, we are unable to guarantee to do so demand always exceeds supply making it difficult at time of allocation.

 Q. Can I cancel my accommodation and get a refund?

-A. If you do not accept your accommodation within the Expiry Date on your online Bookings Details page it will be cancelled.
+A. If you do not click on the booking link sent to you by Unite Students within 3 working days, your offer will be cancelled.
 If you still want to live on campus you should go online and make another accommodation application and we will endeavour to allocate you another room but you will not be considered as a guarantee applicant.

 Q. Am I able to transfer to another room if I am not happy with the one allocated to me?